major/major.io/deprecated_posts/2014-08-19-audit-rhelcentos-6-security-benchmarks-ansible.md

 ### How to use it

-I strongly recommend some dry runs with Ansible's [check mode][10] before trying to modify a production system.
+I strongly recommend some dry runs with Ansible's check mode before trying to modify a production system.
 Also, you can run the playbook against a freshly-installed system and then deploy your applications on top of it.
 Find out what breaks and disable certain benchmarks that get in the way.

 The entire playbook takes less than a minute to run locally on a Rackspace Performance Cloud Server.
 Your results may vary over remote ssh connections, but I was seeing the playbooks complete over ssh within three to four minutes.